H-1B visa: Domestic Visa Renewal Pilot Program (2024)

 The Department of State introduced a limited Domestic Visa Renewal Pilot Program from January 29 to April 1, 2024, to simplify the H-1B visa renewal process.
 This program allowed select H-1B visa holders who had previously received their visas from specific consulates in Canada or India to renew them within the U.S., avoiding the need for international travel.

 Capped at 20,000 participants, the program offered 4,000 filing slots per week over five weeks.
 It was limited to H-1B renewals for applicants not subject to reciprocity fees or requiring in-person interviews.
 Those whose previous H-1B visa were marked “Clearance Received," indicating a prior Security Advisory Opinion, were not eligible to participate.

 Unemployment

-If an employer lays off an H-1B worker, the employer is required to pay the "reasonable" costs of the laid-off worker's transportation outside the U.S. If an H-1B worker is laid off or quits, the worker has a grace period of 60 days or until the I-94 expiration date, whichever is shorter, to find a new employer or leave the country.
+If an employer Layoff an H-1B worker, the employer is required to pay the "reasonable" costs of the laid-off worker's transportation outside the U.S. If an H-1B worker is laid off or quits, the worker has a grace period of 60 days or until the I-94 expiration date, whichever is shorter, to find a new employer or leave the country.

 There is a 10-day grace period for an H-1B worker to depart the U.S. at the end of their authorized period of stay.
 This grace period applies only if the worker works until the H-1B expiration date listed on their I-797 approval notice or I-94 card.